jts272/pp3-lidl-bake-mate/README.md

    - In terminal format

-It also became clear that the date must be captured, so the program can address the correct figures for the particualar day of business.
+It also became clear that the date must be captured, so the program can address the correct figures for the particular day of business.
 This is common in date-sensitive ACD applications:

 <details>